jckuester/awsweeper/README.md

 ##### 1) Delete all resources of a particular type

    [Terraform resource type indentifiers](https://www.terraform.io/docs/providers/aws/index.html) are used to delete resources by type.

-   The following filter deletes *ALL* security groups, IAM roles, and EC2 instances:
+The following filter snippet deletes *ALL* security groups, IAM roles, and EC2 instances:

     aws_security_group:
     aws_iam_role:
     aws_instance:

    Don't forget the `:` at the end of each line.
+Use the [all.yml](./all.yml), to delete all (currently supported) resources.

 ##### 2) Delete by tags

    If most of your resources have tags, this is probably the best way to filter them for deletion. **Be aware**: Not all resources [support tags](#supported-resources) yet and can be filtered this way.

-   `tagged: false` deletes all resources that have no tags.
-Contrary, resources with any tags can be deleted with `tagged: true`.

    The key and the value part of the tag filter can be negated by a surrounding `NOT(...)`.
 This allows for removing of all resources not matching some tag key or value.
 In the example below, all EC2 instances without the `owner: me` tag are deleted: